 Nonetheless, significant fragmentation exists when comparing the research exception in both regimes, which may raise issues when mined databases both consist of copyrightable works and are protected as such under sui generis database law.
 Under the Copyright Directive, the exception only permits use for the sole purpose of illustration for teaching or scientific research, where its counterpart in the Database Directive lacks the additions of "sole".
-This implies that scientific research does not have to be the only purpose in order for the exception to cover such uses; if another purpose is served, this might prevent the use from being covered by the exception under the copyright regime.
-A second difference is found in the exception's attribution requirement.
-Where the Copyright Directive includes a mitigating factor for the requirement to acknowledge the source and author's name, i.e. exempting the cases where "this turns out to be impossible", the Database Directive lacks such a phrase for its exception under its sui generis regime.
+This implies that scientific research does not have to be the only purpose in order for the exception to cover such uses; if another purpose is served, this might prevent the use from being covered by the exception under the copyright Directive includes a mitigating factor for the requirement to acknowledge the source and author's name, i.e. exempting the cases where "this turns out to be impossible", the Database Directive lacks such a phrase for its exception under its sui generis regime.
 As a consequence, the attribution requirement under database law has an absolute character, while its copyright equivalent, both under the Copyright and Database Directives, is less strict.